-If you don't understand why there is an overpayment, please contact us.
+If you don't understand why there's an overpayment, contact us.
 We can give you an explanation over the phone or in writing.
 Our leaflet WTC8, 'Why overpayments happen' gives more information about things that can cause overpayments.
 You can get a copy:

-- online, go to www.gov.uk and search for WTC8 - by phoning our helpline (read page 17) if you don't have access to the internet
+- online, go to GOV.UK and search for WTC8 - by phoning our helpline (read page 17) if you don't have access to the internet